Bajo Nuevo Bank: Territorial dispute

 In November 1993, Colombia and Jamaica agreed upon a maritime delimitation treaty establishing the "Joint Regime Area" to cooperatively manage and exploit living and non-living resources in designated waters between the two aforementioned banks.
 However, the territorial waters immediately surrounding the cays themselves were excluded from the zone of joint-control, as Colombia considers these areas to be part of its coastal waters.
 The exclusion circles were defined in the chart attached to the treaty as "Colombia's territorial sea in Serranilla and Bajo Nuevo", even though the treaty mentioned the dispute over territorial waters.
 The agreement came into force in March 1994.

 Nicaragua formerly claimed all the islands on its continental shelf, covering an area of over 50,000 km^{2} in the Caribbean Sea, including Bajo Nuevo Bank and all islands associated with the San Andrés and Providencia archipelagoes.
 It had persistently pursued this claim against Colombia in the International Court of Justice (ICJ), filing cases in both 2001 and 2007.
-The dispute originated in the debated validity and applicability of the Esguerr–Bárcenas treaty, exchanged with Colombia in March 1928.
+The dispute originated in the debated validity and applicability of the Esguerra–Bárcenas treaty, exchanged with Colombia in March 1928.
 Nicaragua formally accepted the ICJ's 2012 ruling of Colombian sovereignty in a 2014 constitutional amendment.

 The United States claim was made on 22 November 1869 by James W. Jennett under the provisions of the Guano Islands Act.
 Most claims made by the U.S. over the guano islands in this region were officially renounced in a treaty with Colombia dated September 1972.
 However, Bajo Nuevo Bank was not mentioned in the treaty, and Article 7 of the treaty states that matters not specifically mentioned in the treaty are not subject to its terms.
 The United States considers the bank an insular area.